 - Search for "DATE_FORMAT_LC2".

-Here is a list of common date format lettering which is used in Joomla:
+To help you choose the date format you need, here is a list of common date format which is used in Joomla:

 - l (lowercase 'L') A full textual representation of the day of the week

 - d Day of the month, 2 digits with leading zeros

 - M A short textual representation of a month, three letters

 - m Numeric representation of a month, with leading zeros